illinois-stat430/stat430sp25/README.md

 # News

  - Welcome to STAT 430!
+Check out the baseball analytics primer for an introduction to baseball and baseball analytics or for some fun content.

 ## Good Habits